gabrielburceadefra/posit_wrapper/index.md

 ## Welcome

-The present book is to guide Dash users in how to make the best use of Posit Workbench, Connect and Package Manager.
-The resource is just a sample of the book and purposed only for certain users that are testing the Posit items.
-More importantly, this isn't a final sample, I have to change certain pictures to make it clearer for the user.
-Thus, please bear with me until I get everything sorted.
+The present book focus is to aid Dash users on migration of Apps from old Connect server to the new Connect server.
+You will see some similarities with Dash Playbook and other sections not related to migration.
+The reason for additional resources is to aide users on other needs apart from migration.

+Yet the section for Apps/Dashboards migration is found [Migration of Apps from old Posit Connect to New Posit Connect](#migration-of-apps-from-old-posit-connect-to-new-posit-connect "Migration of Apps from old Posit Connect to New Posit Connect"){#migration-of-apps-from-old-posit-connect-to-new-posit-connect}

 Please do not make the resource available to anyone yet as this sections would be added to Dash Playbook.

-If any parts of the sections aren't clear, please do get in contact with me - Gabriel Burcea-Ting, via teams. :)
+If any parts of the sections aren't clear, please do get in contact with me - Gabriel Burcea-Ting, via teams.